Real Science Radio hosts Bob Enyart and Fred Williams broadcast RSR's quantum mechanics article with an introduction and comments.

 Further, every particle, regardless of its state, is an expression of a quantum packet of information.
 So one consequence of the wave-particle-word triality hypothesis is that every particle is always in a quantum state.
 Of proton (and quark) manufacturing, so to speak, why are the tolerances exact?
 Why can't some protons (or their quarks), with the mass of more than 1,800 electrons, perhaps have only 99.7% or 100.1%, of the inverse charge of an electron?
 Why are all fundamental particles, even long after the Fall, apparently exactly identical to all others of the same kind?
 Elementary particles of the same kind are identical to one another because each is the expression of a mathematical and linguistic information packet, which packets are the essence of matter.
 A bottom quark is identical to all other bottom quarks in the way that the number 3 is exact and identical regardless of how many times it is expressed.
 Though it obeys a grammar and is fundamentally information, neither a particle nor a wave is an illusion.
 They are not non-physical in the sense that they only exist in one's perception.
 The wave does not occupy any abstract higher-dimensional Hilbert space (2016, The Quantum Handshake: Entanglement, Nonlocality and Transactions, John G. Cramer, Springer, p.
 71; 2006, Cramer's transactional interpretation and causal loop problems, Synthese, Vo.
 150, pp. 1-40).
 Instead, both the particle and the wave are actual expressions of the quantum information packet.
 (Should that be called a quip?)
 Why would a particle heading toward two slits transform itself into a wave?
 Why must a subject and verb agree in number?
 Why must the spin of a far-distant entangled particle equal zero with its entangled twin?
 Why grammatically is a singular subject typically paired with a plural verb when in a counterfactual subjunctive mood?
 These are the rules of language, human language and the language (punctuation, syntax even, grammar and composition) of physics.
 In both, context determines which expressions are appropriate.
 If we can't conceive of a particle going through two slits simultaneously, we also cannot conceive of any way that such a problem could challenge a non-physical entity.
 Information is not physical.
 It exists and flows in a non-physical dimension that is interfaced with our physical universe.
 Information can be generated by a man's spirit, which spirit itself is interfaced to his body.
 In some similarly bewildering manner, quantum information is interfaced to our physical cosmos.
 So, not aware of that functional information nor its role, in one camp the Copenhagen interpreters say "shut up and measure", arguing against even trying to understand.
 And another broad camp visualizes, in the place where the quip interfaces to the physical realm, either a multiverse or multiple non-existent physical dimensions, all because they are unwittingly trying to physicalize something that cannot be physicalized.

 Considering further this contrast between what and how, the spectacular discoveries of what the laws of science describe expose the physicist's ignorance of why and even of how they do it.
 The 2018 Oxford University Press text Conjuring the Universe: the origin of the laws of nature by Peter Atkins wears its author's atheism on its sleeve with the dust jacket claiming that the laws of nature leave "very little, if anything at all, for a Creator to do" and the Preface beginning, "The workings of the world have been ascribed by some to an astonishingly busybody but disembodied Creator… My gut recoils from this…" Yet right off, Chapter 1 makes it clear that the author (and by extension, all Oxford and the entire atheistic world) has no explanation for the ostensible topic of the book, the origin of laws.
 Two things are observed, however, about the nature of these laws, that they describe actions, and "that some are intrinsically mathematical and the others are adequately verbal" (p.
 13).
 Thus many of nature's laws were discovered by thought experiments on such things as idealized gas, radiators, and spatial points (LaGrange), and even on things like trolleys and falling bodies.
 The hypothesis in this paper, that matter is fundamentally non-physical, has as a corollary, that the laws of quantum mechanics, like all laws, are themselves non-physical.
 The most fundamental of the laws of physics, found in the probabilistic quantum world, appear to be not only conceptual, but also declaratory.
 Thus an electron shall be offset by a proton; it may not decay (a prohibition); and its wave state will proceed until observed.
 Extrapolating from the quantum world, some of the classical laws seem to be declaratory rather than physical.
-For arguments sake, we can concede that methodological naturalism could possibly explain something like the inverse square law.
+For argument's sake, we can concede that methodological naturalism could possibly explain something like the inverse square law.
 Consider though, that classical objects shall attract each other; elements' properties shall recur in the periodic table; every action will produce a reaction.
-This paper's hypothesis suggests that no purely physical reason will ever be found to explain why or even how it could be that unlike the neutron, the charge of the proton and the electron are equal and opposite.
+This paper's hypothesis suggests that no purely physical reason will ever be found to explain why or even how it could be that unlike the neutron, the charge of the proton and the electron, while opposite, are equal.
 Meanwhile, substantives like pronouns (current social insanity aside) are only masculine, feminine, or neutral.
 The corresponding electrical charge of various particles may exist because the respective quantum information packets of those particles are multi-field data records that have a sexagesimal value of plus or minus one unit in their respective electrical charge "fields", fields that is, not in the coulomb sense but in the data structure sense in information technology.
-So even with the inverse-square law, which has perhaps the most physicality of all the physical laws, as a particle is approached, force increases yet it does not reach infinity.
+So even with the inverse-square law (which perhaps more "physicality" than most of the physical laws) as a particle is approached, force increases yet it does not reach infinity.
 Why not?
-Because its maximum value, is declared, not unlike when God said, "Let there be light", that is, as in computer programming, max value is set by definition.
-That definition is set either within the quantum information packet itself, or more likely it resides in a mathematical universal constant which is referenced by a pointer from within the packet, which provides part of the context within which that packet exists and can be expressed.
+Because its maximum value is declared.
+This is not unlike when God said, "Let there be light."
+So for the inverse square law, as in computer programming, max value is set by definition.
+That definition is set either within the quantum information packet itself, or more likely it resides in a mathematical universal constant which is referenced by a pointer from within the packet.
+That constant provides one part of the context within which that packet exists and can be expressed.
+The key to physics appears to be software.
+When we learn enough about software, eventually we'll understand the hardware.

 Meanwhile, the non-physical is crashing down on the materialist from all sides.
 As though themselves glorious, numbers are not physical.
 Math is not physical.
 Information is not physical.
 Grammar is not physical.
 Logic is not physical.
 Reason is not physical.
 Ideas are not physical.
 Science is not physical.
 Concepts are not physical.
 Morality is not physical.
 Truth is not physical.
 Souls are not physical.
 Spirits are not physical.
 Codes are not physical.
 The square root of negative one is not physical (and so like everything else, by its use in the implementation of quantum mechanics, etc., therefore the √(−1) reveals the Creator).
 Infinity is not physical.
 Consciousness is not physical.
 Genomes are not physical.
 Pain is not physical.
 Your mind is not physical.
 Laws are not physical.
 And God is not physical.
 For ninety years now, various quantum physicists have even been arguing that particles themselves may not be physical!
 And they might be right.
 So the apparent exactness of all elementary particles may itself be evidence of their underlying non-physical numerical essence, with that exactness occurring by each particle's constant quantum expression of its value and worth in the eyes of the Beholder.
 So to the materialist, if it turns out that along with everything else, that matter itself is non-physical, well then, that's just piling on.